nielssorensen/OpenEmu-wiki/User-guide:-CD-based-games.md

 ### Importing
 Dumped copies of CD-based games must be loaded in with [Cue sheets](https://en.wikipedia.org/wiki/Cue_sheet_%28computing%29) or [CloneCD](https://en.wikipedia.org/wiki/CloneCD_Control_File) files only.

 Simply drag and drop a `.cue` or `.ccd` file into your library and OpenEmu will add all associated files along with it from the same folder.
+If a game is made up of multiple discs, please follow the [multi-disc guide](https://github.com/OpenEmu/OpenEmu/wiki/User-guide:-CD-based-games#q-i-have-a-multi-disc-game) instead.

 Please make sure you are importing valid files by carefully reading the sections below.